Fist and rose: Design and symbolism

-In fact, broader and more elusive symbolism may be seen in the fist and rose.
+Broader and more elusive symbolism may be seen in the fist and rose.
 It associates manly (the fist) and feminine (the rose) imagery.
 The red rose, which is the favourite flower of French people, is associated with passion and love in the language of flowers.
 Bonnet's design of the flower and its leaves pointing left and right can also remind of a Christian cross.
 An ambiguous element of the symbolism is that clenching a rose may be bloody, since the flower has thorns.
 A fist clenching something also appears on the arm and hammer, an ancient symbol of industry, which was used by some left-wing parties, for example the Socialist Labor Party of America (SLP).
 The rose is displayed in the red colour associated with left-wing politics since the Revolutions of 1848, prominently used in the red flag.
 More recent variations display the leaves in green, reflecting the rise of environmental concerns.
 In Marc Bonnet's version, the fist is a right hand, directed left.
 The PvdA and PSOE versions inverted the design, with a left hand directed right; José María Cruz Novillo later explained that this was intended to signal a difference from communists, who usually raise their right fist.

-The original design uses bold, black lines, making the emblem simple, but strong, and reminds of the style of bande dessinée comics.
-A number of later variations use thinner lines.
+The original design uses bold, black lines, making the emblem simple, but strong, while a number of later variations use thinner lines, and reminds of the style of bande dessinée comics.

 Intellectual property

 It was indicated in the 1979 Italian court case that Marc Bonnet trademarked his design worldwide on 14 August 1974, and was paid for its use in several countries.
 He received 50,000 francs from the French PS on 22 May 1975 in exchange for a transfer of rights, in France or abroad, retroactive to 1970, but reserved his rights regarding the use of the emblem, without his prior authorization, by any foreign socialist party or any other party with which the PS had no affiliation.
 The Italian PR paid him a higher amount (60 million lire) in 1980.
 In response to suggestions of plagiarism by Urban Outfitters and by the Albanian PSSh, the PSOE stated that it owned copyright on the Spanish version, although it was not clear if the designer José María Cruz Novillo also maintained rights over it.